Design TeamMatte Devaux, Frédéric Devaux, Arnaud Rousseau

+From the architect.
 The project is located in the western outer rim of the town, next to the A7 freeway in the Petite Garrigue neighborhood.
 The environment on the Eastern front all along the Paul Guigou boulevard is scarcely populated with a few isolated apartment buildings.

 Each of the four building is unique.
 The implementation of textured cement boxes and openings vary from one building to the next.
 We wanted this characteristic to “break” the repetitive visual effect and for the residents to self-appropriate their living area.
 This differentiation is furthermore underlined by a color code allowing the identification of each unit from afar.
 The inside of the loggias as well as the technical walls and welcome areas on the street front are in bright colors, from orange ocher to anis green thus sublimating the whiteness of the facades.

 The building facades also change colors with the various contrasts of the daytime and nighttime ballet of shadows and lights thus creating various raised designs thanks to the differences in volumes, but also to the various depths of the loggias and the slanted walls.